aman-singh-legal/EU-regulatory-landscape/EU-eprivacy-compliance-guide.md

 > **GDPR governs data. ePrivacy governs how data is accessed and tracked.**
 > Cookie compliance is not optional — it is a legal requirement across the EU.

----

-🗂️ *Part of a broader ESG, Privacy, and Compliance documentation series.*